Keep in mind the three goals of your liaison appointment:

 Before, During, and After the Conference:

-- Create new relationships with members via listserv’s and other communication methods before the conference.
+- Create new relationships with members via electronic mailing lists and other communication methods before the conference.

 - Before the conference, strategize whom you want to meet and what you want to accomplish.
 Be deliberate in this process.
 Ask key members which sessions they think you should attend and if possible, attend a leadership meeting.